ptop2026/prompt_examples/anti_hallucination_prompts.md

 5. After computing, run a self-check:
         Recalculate key figures using an alternative method (e.g., aggregation vs. sampling).
         If results differ, highlight the discrepancy and choose the more reliable one, explaining why.
+6. What is the Hallucination Risk (1-10)
+7.
 ```

 ## Prompt examples to reduce any potential hallucinations